7days1week/blizzard/bookstore/README.md

 `GET /book/{id}` to get one book by id
 <h3>shopping-cart-controller</h3>

 `GET /cart/{userId}` to get cart by user id

-`GET /cart/checkout/{userId}` to calculate the sum of items in the shopping cart
+`GET /cart/checkout/{userId}` to calculate the sum of item price in the shopping cart

 <h2>How to Run Tests</h2>
 Didn't finish all the unit tests.
 For one single test, please follow the steps below:

 1. Go to file com/blizzard/bookstore/controller/BookControllerTest.java
 2. Right-click the file and select "Run 'BookControllerTest'"

 <h2>TODOs</h2>

 1. Add Sorting and Paging
 2. Validation
 3. Shopping cart to use NoSQL like MongoDB.